-The public may submit written opinions in every step of the EIA procedure and especially

-Del leted: 863 Del leted: 0 Del leted: developed by the European Commission Ror leted: The guidelines are published in the Official Journal of mania (Official Journal no.52/2003and are available for elopers comments on the EIA report may be submitted in order to be discussed during the public hearing.
+The public may submit written opinions in every step of the EIA procedure and especially comments on the EIA report may be submitted in order to be discussed during the public hearing.
 Such provisions are present in the methodology of the applying for EIA procedure, adopted by subsequent legislation.